TooTallNate/Java-WebSocket/README.markdown

 ##Build
-You can build using Ant or Maven but there is nothing against just putting the source path ```src/main/java ``` on your applications buildpath.
+You can build using Ant, Maven or Leiningen but there is nothing against just putting the source path ```src/main/java ``` on your applications buildpath.

 ###Ant